AandersonL/aandersonl.github.io/_posts/2020-11-30-Manipulating-elf-with-felf.markdown

 ## What's this ?

-This files is in your life more than never, you can find that in your SmartTV, Videogames, IoT devices and Unix systems.
+This files is in your life more than ever, you can find that in your SmartTV, Videogames, IoT devices and Unix systems.

-The idea of this kind files knowns as ***executable files*** its to design a way to pack every information of a software into a single file that your OS will read, and do all the dirty work to map into memory every piece of code and resource that your CPU will use to execute.
+The idea of this kind files knowns as ***executable files*** its to design a way to pack every information of a software into a single file that your OS will read, and do all the dirty work to map into memory every piece of code and resources that your CPU will use to execute.

-ELF it's not the only one, [PE](https://en.wikipedia.org/wiki/Portable_Executable) is mainly used in Windows, [Mach-o](https://en.wikipedia.org/wiki/Mach-O) is used in MacOS systems, and for that article and library I will ***focus in Linux machines***, althouhg all the knowledge is the same that you need to work with PE and Mach-O files.
+ELF it's not the only one, [PE](https://en.wikipedia.org/wiki/Portable_Executable) is mainly used in Windows, [Mach-o](https://en.wikipedia.org/wiki/Mach-O) is used in MacOS systems, and for that article and library I will ***focus in Linux machines***, although all the knowledge is the same that you need to work with PE and Mach-O files.

 ## From disk to memory

-Imagine ELF files as a pre-fabricated home, the way the file is in disk contains almost the same structure that will be mapped in memory and in the same file contain all the information that OS has to follow to do everything in the corret way.
+Imagine ELF files as a pre-fabricated home, the way the file is in disk contains almost the same structure that will be mapped in memory, inside the file contains all the information that your OS has to follow to do map the entire file in the correct way.

 The structure is the follow: